-Three tiny islands have borne the brunt of Tonga’s Tsunami
+Three tiny islands have borne the brunt of Tonga’s tsunami

 - Bangladesh Bank sets minimum wage of bank employees

-- Bangladesh COVID cases jump by 11,434 in a day, highest in 24 weeks
+- Bangladesh registers 17 COVID deaths in a day, highest in 14 weeks